 How to Breed Rabbits For Meat

-Rabbits’ reproductive cycle has many unique qualities compared to other livestock animals.
+Rabbits’ reproductive cycles have many unique qualities compared to other livestock animals.
 They have a gestation period of about 30 days, give birth to large litters, and can be rebred immediately after giving birth.
 Each breed of rabbit has different breeding requirements, but New Zealand females will become sexually mature at 6 or 7 months old.
 Males usually take about a month longer to mature.

 Setting up a successful breeding program will take organization, patience, and a watchful eye.
 Record all the dates of mating and birthing so you can keep track of your rabbit’s cycles and ensure all of your rabbits stay healthy and safe.
 Again, depending on the type of breed you’ve chosen, the specific steps for mating and breeding the rabbits will differ.
 For breed-specific information and an easy breeding schedule to follow, check out the Department of Agriculture’s rabbit farming resources.